aaronsethroberson/vpn-azure/README.md

 <br/>

-Next we will log into the VM with Remote Desktop
+Next we will log into the VM with Remote Desktop.
 <br/>

 <img src="https://github.com/aaronsethroberson/vpn-azure/blob/main/4.jpg" height="80%" width="80%" alt=""/>

 <br/>

 After logging into the VM through the remote desktop, we'll revisit https://www.whatismyipaddress.com.
 Then, reopen Notepad on your personal computer and note the changes in your physical IP address and location.
-This difference is due to the RDP functioning like a VPN, essentially tunneling a connection between your personal computer and the Virtual Machine
+This difference is due to the RDP functioning like a VPN, essentially tunneling a connection between your personal computer and the Virtual Machine.
 <br/>

 <img src="https://github.com/aaronsethroberson/vpn-azure/blob/main/5.jpg" height="80%" width="80%" alt=""/>